Cancer-zapping proton therapy only suitable for rare patients

 The treatment uses beams of protons rather than X-rays or photons and targets them at the cancerous cells to kill them.

-Simon Jolly, a lecturer in accelerator physics at University College London (UCL), said these key features of the proton beam make it highly suited to some hard-to-reach tumors, or tumors growing very close to other key organs that could be badly affected by radiation, such as the brain stem or spinal cord.
+Simon Jolly, a lecturer in accelerator physics at University College London (UCL), said these key features of the proton beam make it highly suited to some hard-to-reach tumours, or tumours growing very close to other key organs that could be badly affected by radiation, such as the brain stem or spinal cord.

 “What you’re trying to do is deliver dose to the cells that you want to kill... and do it in a targeted way,” Jolly told reporters at a briefing for reporters given by experts on proton therapy.

-But proton beam therapy is not recommended for medulloblastoma because the treatment should not be targeted to the tumor only.
+But proton beam therapy is not recommended for medulloblastoma because the treatment should not be targeted to the tumour only.

-“There are some tumors that require radiotherapy to the whole brain and whole spinal cord,” said Yen-Ching Chang, a specialist in paediatric radiotherapy at UCL.
+“There are some tumours that require radiotherapy to the whole brain and whole spinal cord,” said Yen-Ching Chang, a specialist in paediatric radiotherapy at UCL.

 In cases of medulloblastoma, she added, “we’re unable to spare any part of the brain (from radiation)...so the reduction of long-term side-effects is less.”